goalkeepers

 - coping with pressure,

-- maintaining focus at key moments in the game.
+- maintaining concentration at key moments of the game.

-After the camp, each parent and player has the opportunity to talk individually with the goalkeeping coach in charge of the class.
+After the camp, every parent and player has the opportunity to have an individual conversation with the goalkeeper coach who led the classes.

-This is an excellent opportunity to get detailed guidance for further work and discuss the player's progress.
+This is an excellent opportunity to obtain detailed guidance on further work and discuss the player's progress.

 Patrick Spesny

-A graduate of the Czech top league club HC Verva Litvínov, where he gained experience on the highest level of ice rinks.
-As a junior, he won the gold medal in the Czech provincial championship.
-During his career, he also represented HC Most and HC Draci Bílina.
-In the Polish top league, he played for Naprzód Janów, TKH Toruń and STS Sanok.
-For three seasons, he has been the goalkeeper of EC Będzin Zagłębie Sosnowiec.
-Despite being an active goalkeeper, Patrik also trains goalkeepers, being a professional in his field and a favorite of young adepts of this position.
+Raised in the Czech premier league club HC Verva Litvínov, where he gained experience on top-level rinks.
+As a youth he won a gold medal in the Czech provincial championships.
+During his career he also represented HC Most and HC Draci Bílina teams.
+In the Polish top division he played for Naprzód Janów, TKH Toruń and STS Sanok.
+For the past three seasons he has been the goalkeeper of EC Będzin Zagłębie Sosnowiec.
+Despite being an active goalkeeper, Patrik also trains goalkeepers.
+Hi is a professional in his field and a favourite of young adepts in this position.

 Krzysztof Zborowski

-Former Polish U18, U20 and senior representative, participant of the Elite World Championships in 2002 and tournaments in 2003, 2009 and 2010.
-Polish Champion with Podhale Nowy Targ, four-time winner of the bronze medal and two-time winner of the Golden Stick (2009 and 2010) for the best player in the league.
-Associated with the Ziętara Hockey School since 2013 as a member of the Ziętara Eagles training staff and camp manager, supervising their course and remaining in constant contact with the parents of the participants.
+Former representative of Poland U18, U20 and seniors, participant in the Elite World Championships in 2002 and tournaments in 2003, 2009 and 2010.
+Polish champion with Podhale Nowy Targ, four-time bronze medallist and two-time winner of the Golden Stick (2009 and 2010) for the best player in the league.
+He has been associated with the Ziętara Hockey School since 2013 as a member of the Ziętara Eagles coaching staff and camp manager, supervising their progress and remaining in constant contact with the participants' parents.